-Accrual vs. Cash Accounting for Your Online Business
+Accrual Accounting vs. Cash Accounting: Must-Knows for Your Online Business

 Michael Pignatelli

-Cash accounting is when you record income earned, or expenses paid.
-Meanwhile, accrual accounting is when you record transactions as soon as you earn or owe them.
+Cash accounting is when you record revenue and expenses when the cash is in.
+Accrual accounting is when you record transactions as soon as you earn or owe them.

 To give you a better idea, let's bring out a sample transaction from MPOM Pet Supplies' general journal.